Queen Victoria timeline: 9 milestones in the monarch’s life

 Victoria marries Prince Albert (10 February 1840)

 A key figure throughout Victoria’s life and reign was her husband, Prince Albert of Saxe-Coburg and Gotha.
 Victoria met the German prince at Kensington Palace when the pair were both just 17.
-Their meeting had been masterminded by Victoria’s uncle, Leopold I of Belgium, who believed he could benefit politically from the match.
+The meeting of Victoria and Albert, who were also first cousins, had been masterminded by Victoria’s uncle, Leopold I of Belgium, who believed he could benefit politically from the match.

 Yet despite the marriage brokering that had led the couple to meet, this was most definitely a love match.
 Victoria’s diary revealed that she found the young prince “extremely handsome”.
 She wrote, “his eyes are large and blue, and he has a beautiful nose and a very sweet mouth with fine teeth; but the charm of his countenance is his expression, which is most delightful”.
 As royal tradition dictated that no one could propose to a reigning monarch, in October 1839 it was Victoria who proposed to Albert.